kaeppen/YoghurtBank/README.md

 - Docker
 - Powershell / bash
 - No docker containers running on port 5432
+- Make sure that port 7095 is not already in use (the website will use this port)
 - If PostgreSQL is installed, all of it's background processes needs to be terminated

 How to run the program: